Professional Practice Examination

 The one hour Professional Practice Exam essay requires a selection of one of three topics to develop into an essay.
 You will be graded on your level of comprehension of the topic and your ability to communicate your response.

-Please be aware that the Law and Ethics Seminar and/or CD-Rom set is not an alternative to studying the textbooks.
+Please be aware that the Professional Engineering and Geoscience Practice in BC Online Seminar is not an alternative to studying the textbooks.
 The seminar is supplementary material only.

 Special Accommodation Requests